le-dat/le-dat/README.md

-# Hi there, I'm Le Dat 👋 🏀
+# 👋 Welcome to my GitHub 🚀

 I build at the intersection of AI and Web3 – creating decentralized applications that are not only scalable, but also intelligent and user-friendly.